pillforge/documentation/source/index.rst

 What you'll need
 ^^^^^^^^^^^^^^^^
-- A Debugger Board
+- A Development Board
 - An MCU module
-- A wireless module and relay board (if communication with a base station is needed)
+- A wireless module
 - Sensor and actuator modules as needed
-- A flexible circuit
+- A Flexible Circuit
 - An environment to write pure TinyOS applications, or Vanderbilt's WebGME environment

 **Step 1:** Getting started